 Applegate also emphasizes the important role her health insurance played in her recovery.
 “If I didn’t have my health insurance, I don’t know where I would be today,” says Applegate, 12 years later.
 She is back to teaching first grade, but she still suffers many of the long-term side effects of the cancer, surgery and radiation.

 A new sense of purpose

-Applegate’s son and daughter, who are now 13 and almost 16, have been vaccinated for HPV.
+Applegate’s son and daughter, who are now teenagers, have been vaccinated for HPV.
 “It brings tears to my eyes knowing that my daughter is protected from this horrible disease,” says Applegate.
 “Why gamble?
 Having survived the nightmare that is cervical cancer, it is simply astounding to me.
 This can happen to anyone.
 And it can be prevented.
 That feels like a miracle to me.”

 “I will never be the same,” says Applegate, “But I feel a sense of purpose in telling others about the risks of HPV (human papillomavirus) and cervical cancer.”

 “First of all, I want to be clear that I’m keenly aware of the debate surrounding the HPV vaccine, and vaccines in general,” says Applegate.
 “But I’ve lived through my own, personal nightmare.
 And today’s advances in vaccines prevent this from happening to others.
 Scientific research shows the benefits of HPV vaccination far outweigh the potential risks.
 Whatever you decide, be sure to check credible sources before you dismiss this, or any, vaccine.”